 - Use a hydrating face cream.

-- Use sunscreen and avoid sun exposure as retinoids will make your skin more susceptible to sun damage.
+- Use sunscreen and avoid sun exposure, as retinoids will make your skin more susceptible to sun damage.

 Don’t Forget Your Neck And Chest

 Your daily skincare routine shouldn’t stop at your neck.
 Unfortunately, most people neglect their décolletage even though it’s often on display.
-And because this area is so often exposed from low necklines, it often gets as much sun as your face, but way less effort to protect it.
-As we get older the damage from UV rays starts to appear in the form of wrinkles, brown hyperpigmentation spots, and visible blood vessels.
+And because this area is so often exposed from low necklines, it often gets as much sun as your face but less effort to protect it.
+As we get older, the damage from UV rays starts to appear in the form of wrinkles, brown hyperpigmentation spots, and visible blood vessels.
 Now is definitely a good time to start giving this area the attention it deserves.

 Before heading outside, apply sunscreen just like you would on your face.
-Before bed, use a gentle cleanser to remove, body oils, sunscreen, and dirt.
+Before bed, use a gentle cleanser to remove body oils, sunscreen, and dirt.
 Avoid harsh scrubbing, which will do more harm than good, as the skin in this area is delicate.
 Start using a product containing retinol to help increase collagen in this area as well as fade spots and reduce fine lines and wrinkles.
 Lastly, always use a moisturizer to enhance your skin’s hydration.